Current as of: 04/09/2023

 How do we collect your personal information?

-- When you first attend or make your first appointment at the AMS, staff will collect your personal and demographic information via your registration.
+- When you make your first appointment our practice staff will collect your personal and demographic information via your registration.

 - In some circumstances personal information may also be collected from other sources.
 Often this is because it is not practical or reasonable to collect it from you directly.
 This may include information from:

-- your legal guardian or a responsible person nominated by you
+- your guardian or responsible person

 - other involved healthcare providers, such as specialists, allied health professionals, hospitals, community health services and pathology and diagnostic imaging services

 - your health fund, Medicare, or the Department of Veterans’ Affairs (as necessary).

 When why and with whom do we share your personal information?

 - with third parties who work with our practice for business purposes, such as accreditation agencies or information technology providers – these third parties are required to comply with APPs and this policy.

 - when it is required or authorised by law (eg court subpoenas)